-- Paper 1: Shakespeare and the 19th-century novel (Time allowed: 1 hour 45 minutes) - Section A assesses the students understanding of their reading of a Shakespeare play.
-They are given one question answer with the marks totalling 34; 30 for the response itself and an additional 4 for SPaG. - Section B assesses the students understanding of their reading of the 19th-century novel.
-They are given one question answer with the marks being awarded out of 30. - Paper 2: Modern texts and poetry (Time allowed: 2 hours 15 minutes) - Section A assesses the students understanding of the modern drama text.
+Paper 1: Shakespeare and the 19th-Century Novel (Time allowed: 1 hour 45 minutes)

+- Section A assesses the students' understanding of their reading of a Shakespeare play.
+They are given one question with an extract with the marks totalling 34: 30 for the response itself and an additional 4 for SPaG. - Section B assesses the students' understanding of their reading of the 19th-century novel.
+They are given a one question with the marks being awarded out of 30. - Paper 2: Modern Texts and Poetry (Time allowed: 2 hours 15 minutes) - Section A assesses the students' understanding of the modern drama text.
 They are given a choice of 2 questions but must only answer one.
-This one question is worth a total of 34 marks, 30 for the response itself and an additional 4 for SPaG. - Section B assesses the students understanding of the poetry anthology.
-They are given one of the poems from the anthology and must compare it with one other that they have studied from the same cluster.
+This one question is worth a total of 34 marks, 30 for the response itself and an additional 4 for SPaG. - Section B assesses the students' understanding of the poetry anthology.
+They are given one of the poems from the AQA Power and Conflict Anthology and must compare it with one other that they have studied from the same cluster (from memory).
 This question is worth 30 marks. - Section C assesses the students' ability to explore unseen poetry.
 The students are given an unseen poem and asked to complete a question worth 24 marks based upon this poem.
 They then have a second question which asks them to compare that poem with another unseen poem and this question is worth 8 marks.